 Search Results for: Sao Tome

-Trade between China and the Portuguese-speaking countries rose 41.51% year-on-year in the January-May period to US$46.3 billion, according to official figures from China issued by Forum Macau.
+Trade between China and the eight Portuguese-speaking countries was in excess of US$100 billion between January and November, rising by 29.47% year-on-year to US$107.75 billion, according to official Chinese figures published by Forum Macau.

-Trade between China and Portuguese-speaking countries recorded year-on-year growth of 40.41% from January to April, totalling US$34.172 million, according to official Chinese figures released by Forum Macau.
+Trade between China and the Portuguese-speaking countries grew 29.81% year-on-year from January to October to US$97.99 billion, according to official Chinese figures issued on Thursday by Forum Macau.

 This year was marked by a recovery in trade between China and the Portuguese-speaking countries, new business projects and a strengthening of Macau’s role through new instruments in Sino-Portuguese cooperation.

 The business environment improved from 2016 to 2017 in all Portuguese-speaking countries, among which Cabo Verde (Cape Verde) was the best positioned and Angola the one that rose the most, according to the classification in the World Bank “Doing Business” report for 2018.

 Portuguese state banks Caixa Geral de Depósitos (CGD) and Banco BPI have increased their holdings in the capital stock of Banco Comercial e de Investimentos (BCI) in Mozambique under an agreement with Mozambican group Insitec Capital, which ceased to be a shareholder in the bank, according to market filings.